storyteller/Storyteller/documentation/documentation/ui/shell.md

 ## System Properties

+<div class="alert alert-info"><b>Note!</b> This dialog is mostly useful for troubleshooting issues when
+ using the separate AppDomain execution mode in .Net 4.6.</div>

 Clicking the "Recyled at [time]" menu will bring up a modal dialog explaining how Storyteller has built the testing AppDomain to connect to the system under test that will look like this sample: